Omjaiswal26/Library_Management_Backend/README.md

 ## **Frappe Library Backend**

 Backend system developed in Django REST Framework for Library Management Assignment.

 ## **Hosting**
-The application has been hosted on Pythonanywhere and has url: https://cap26.pythonanywhere.com/
+The application has been hosted on Pythonanywhere and can be accessed at [https://cap26.pythonanywhere.com/](https://cap26.pythonanywhere.com/).

 - However, the Frappe API is not whitelisted in Pythonanywhere which is causing ProxyError.
-- Thus, the React application can not be connected to Live API.
+- Thus, the React application cannot be connected to the live API.
-- To run on Local, please clone the "local" branch of the repo.
-API Endpoints have been provided in lower sections.
+- To run locally, please clone the "local" branch of the repo.
+API Endpoints have been provided in the lower sections.

 ## ***Models Created***

-I created following models to facilitate the requirements:
+I created the following models to facilitate the requirements:
 - Members
 - IssuedBooks
 - BookStock
-## **Frappe Library Backend**

-Backend system developed in Django REST Framework for Library Management Assignment.

-## ***Models Created***

-I created following models to facilitate the requirements:
-- Members
-- IssuedBooks
-- BookStock
 ## ***APIs Created***

-Following APIs were created for Front-end to interact with the models in various ways and for various react components:
+Following APIs were created for the front-end to interact with the models in various ways and for various React components:

 ## *1. BooksListAPI*

-### *GET /api/books-list/*
+### *GET /books/*

 Fetches a list of books from an external API and returns a fixed count of records.
 Determines if a book is 'Issued' or 'Available'.